Nurse workplace retaliation: how to respond when your employer retaliates

-Retaliation after reporting a patient safety concern is illegal under multiple federal laws — and extremely common.
-The problem is that most nurses don’t recognize it for what it is until weeks or months have passed, and by then the documentation window has closed.
+Retaliation after reporting a patient safety concern is illegal under multiple federal laws, and it happens often enough to be a measurable feature of the working environment rather than an outlier.
+In National Nurses United’s survey of 1,267 registered nurses conducted between July 2025 and May 2026, 17.4% said they had been reprimanded or blamed when they reported a violent incident and 22.8% said their employer ignores nurses’ reports outright.
+The problem is that most nurses don’t recognize retaliation for what it is until weeks or months have passed, and by then the documentation window has closed.

 This guide is for nurses who have already reported something – to a supervisor, HR, a state agency, OSHA, or a licensing board – and are now experiencing treatment that feels retaliatory.
 It covers what the law says, what to do immediately, and how to decide whether to stay or leave.